serasusan/Zena_Tink-Her-Hack/README.md

 ## Local Setup
 - Install Flask 2.2.2
 - Install Python 3.8.16
--
-   Setting up virtual environment for rasa
+-  Setting up virtual environment for rasa

+      - creating virual environment : python -m venv ./venv
+      - .\venv\Scripts\activate

+-  Installing Rasa

       - install Rasa : `pip install rasa==2.0`
-      - creating virual environment : python -m venv ./venv

--
+ ## Bugs/Errors and issues faced

+   Conflicts on python version as Rasa only supports 3.8 or below .
+   Flask supports 3.5 version or above but JavaScript requires upgraded version.

 ## Future plan
 ● We are planning to convert this to app\